 - Pass out the first comprehension passage and a set of colored pencils for each student.

 - Display the first passage on the projector or document camera and read the title of the passage.

 - Have students predict what this passage will be about.

 - Tell the students that today they are going to learn to identify types of questions and how to color-code answers.

 - Tell the students that you are going to look over the questions before reading the passage.
 Let students know that there are some keywords that can help identify a question as a "right there" question that they can find the answer to in the text or a "thinking" question in which they will have to infer an answer.

-- Tell students that "right there" questions may begin with a phrase such as "in the passage", "according to the text" or "in paragraph __".
-For these questions we are going to draw an eyeball beside them to remind us we can look for the answer right in the text.
+- Tell students that "right there" questions may begin with a phrase such as "in the passage," "according to the text," or "in the paragraph. " For these questions, they are going to draw an eyeball beside them to remind us we can look for the answer right in the text.

 - Tell the students for other questions they will have to think about what the answer may be or infer.
 Define infer as a guess that is formed using known facts and text evidence.
-For these questions, we will draw a brain to remind us to think about the text and our own prior knowledge to determine an answer.
+For these questions, they will draw a brain to remind us to think about the text and our own prior knowledge to determine an answer.

 - Go over each question and have students draw the eyeball or brain based on the kind of question asked.
 Read the passage out loud to the students stopping to review any unfamiliar words or concepts.